ludanzhan/Student-Enrollment-Project/README.md

 ![image](https://github.com/ludanzhan/Student-Enrollment-Project/blob/main/Images/MigrantSUM.png)

-Both graph doesn't show a siginicatn change in total enrollments of _Migrant Students_
+Both graph don't show a siginicatn change in total enrollments of _Migrant Students_

 ### Students in Foster Care
 The data held demographics and a comparison between 2020 and 2021, specifically focused on _Students in Foster Care_.